denisyukphp/throttler/docs/index.md

 $node = $throttler->next();
 ```

-The probability of choosing nodes for the FrequencyRandomStrategy can be visualized as follows:
+The probability of choosing nodes for FrequencyRandomStrategy can be visualized as follows:

 ```text
 +--------+--------+